adamreir/harpsweeper/documentation/main_code_objects.md

 # Main Code objects.

 Harpsweeper is a self contained program with a graphical user interface.
 However, the various functions and classes defined used in Harpsweeper can be used as stand alone objects in other contexts.
-This file documents the main entry points for each of the source files.
+This file documents the main entry points.
 See docstrings in the source code for a more detailed documentation of how to use each object.

 ## main.py

-`main.py` defines the main execution loop. `main.py` relies (recursively) on every other files defined in Harpsweeper.
+Contains the main execution loop. `main.py` relies (recursively) on every other file in Harpsweeper.

 ## solver.py

-Solver.py defines the `Solver` class. `Solver` takes a sequence of notes and finds every note that can be added.
+Defines the `Solver` class. `Solver` takes a sequence of notes and finds every note that can be added.
 Optionally, `Solver` can require the notes to be played in a loop, which may reduce the number of available notes.
 Lastly, Solver can produce sheet music, which shows how the selected notes can be played on the harp.

 Main methods:
  - `get_avail_notes(self) -> list[str]`: